christiangil/GPLinearODEMaker.jl/README.md

 # Documentation

-For more details and options, see the documentation (WIP)
+For more details and options, see the [documentation](https://christiangil.github.io/GPLinearODEMaker.jl/dev)

 You can read about the first usage of this package in [our paper](https://arxiv.org/abs/2009.01085)